reneshbedre/reneshbedre.github.io/_posts/2020-03-11-howtoinstall.md

 {% include  share.html %}
 </p>

-bioinfokit can be installed using pip and git.
-Before installing, please check the requirement for `bioinfokit` below,
+bioinfokit can be installed using pip, easy_install and git.

 ## <span style="color:#33a8ff">How to install?</span>